okmika/TKMM-SARC/README.md

 Options:
-  --mod <mod> (REQUIRED)        Path to the mod to perform the packaging on --output <output> (REQUIRED)  Merged mods output directory --config <config>             Path to the location of the TKMM configuration files.
+  --mod <mod> (REQUIRED)        Path to the mod to perform the packaging on --output <output> (REQUIRED)  Merged mods output directory --config <config>             Path to the TKMM config json.
 Default if not specified.
-  --checksum <checksum>         Path to the location of the TKMM checksum database.
+  --checksum <checksum>         Path to the TKMM checksum database.
 Default if not specified.
   --versions <versions>         Versions to try and package against [default: 100|110|111|120|121] --verbose                     Enable verbose output -?, -h, --help                Show help and usage information